 Give your labour a better start with one of the following options – acupuncture, homeopathy or reflexology.
 These are available 6 days a week, ring reception to book.
 We strongly advise that you start thinking about a natural induction as soon as you reach 40 weeks as the doctors may not let you go too long after your due date.

-Jo and Chloe run unique classes which are a lovely combination of Baby Massage, Baby Yoga and Postnatal Stretches for mothers.
+Jo and Chloe run unique classes which are a lovely combination of Baby Massage, Baby Yoga and Postnatal Stretches for parents.
 Baby Massage and Baby Yoga is a wonderful ways to bond with your baby plus give physical and emotional benefits for both of you.
 Babies are calmer and sleep better and are generally more supple and stronger after these classes.
 They increase their co-ordination abilities and their nervous system is developed.
 They also teach a colic routine that is ideal to help babies with digestive problems.